Life As a Barista

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Coordination: Adjusting actions in relation to others' actions.

 - Coffee Shop Attendant

 - Coffee Bar Attendant

 In 2016, there was an estimated number of 505,200 jobs in the United States for Barista.
 New jobs are being produced at a rate of 4.6% which is below the national average.
 The Bureau of Labor Statistics predicts 23,100 new jobs for Barista by 2026.
-The BLS estimates 113,200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 113,200 job openings in this field each year.